-Late Work and Missed Assignments: Work is due on the dates assigned and a 10% penalty is assessed for late work..
+Late Work and Missed Assignments: Work is due on the dates assigned and cannot be made up if missed.
 The paper is due on the date assigned and there is a late penalty for each day the work is late.

 Textbook: Lally, M. & Valentine-French, S, Lifespan Development: A Psychological Perspective.
-This OER (Open Education Resource) book is on your Blackboard course at no cost to you.
+OER book that is on your Blackboard course at no cost to you.
 You just go to the Blackboard course and click on the course.